You need answers

 - Applying constraint programming to scheduling, sequencing and planning in production and logistics

-Within the broad category of health sciences, UWaterloo Math has worked on projects in the study, research, and knowledge of health and the application of that knowledge to improve health, create programs and cure diseases.
+Within the broad category of health sciences, Waterloo Math has worked on projects in the study, research, and knowledge of health and the application of that knowledge to improve health, create programs and cure diseases.

 - Creating software to inform shunt placement for hydrocephalus patients